Mewgenics: Original design and cancellation

 Shortly after production began, McMillen and Refenes realized that they had underestimated the scope of Mew-Genics, with the game experiencing feature creep.
 Therefore, Team Meat temporarily shelved Super Meat Boy Forever, their planned handheld successor to Super Meat Boy, to prioritize Mew-Genics.
-It was originally planned to be released in 2014, with a playable build for attendees at PAX Prime in Seattle, Washington between August and September 2013, but Team Meat announced directly before the event that it would only be exhibited and not playable.
+It was originally planned to be released in 2014, and available for beta-test at PAX Prime in Seattle, Washington, between August and September 2013, but Team Meat announced directly before the event that it would only be exhibited and not playable.
 The game was playable for the public at PAX East in Boston, Massachusetts, in April 2014, with Team Meat insisting it would still release that year.
-In August 2014, development of Mew-Genics was put on hold, with Refenes stating that the team would be working on refactoring the gameplay to make it more coherent.
-After two years of no development, McMillen confirmed in 2016 that Mew-Genics had been cancelled, while his new focus would be on his new project, The Legend of Bum-bo.
-McMillen subsequently departed from Team Meat – he credited the divergent interests of the co-owners, with Refenes looking to further develop the Meat Boy franchise, while he wanted to pursue new intellectual properties.
+In August 2014, development of Mew-Genics was put on hold to work on refactoring the gameplay to make it more coherent.
+After two years of no development, McMillen confirmed in 2016 that Mew-Genics had been cancelled while he's focused on his new project, The Legend of Bum-bo.
+McMillen subsequently departed from Team Meat, which he credited to the divergent interests of the co-owners, with him wishing to pursue new intellectual properties while Refenes looked to further develop the Meat Boy franchise.

 Final design and release

-In January 2018, McMillen announced in a blog post that he had secured the rights to Mewgenics from Team Meat and that the project would be developed with Tyler Glaiel, McMillen's collaborator from The End Is Nigh.
-The game's design would undergo a complete overhaul, with an anticipated release date several years away.
-While McMillen completed work on The Legend of Bum-bo, the final expansion for The Binding of Isaac: Rebirth called Repentance and the physical card game Tapeworm, Glaiel prototyped several gameplay variants for the rebooted Mewgenics.
+In January 2018, McMillen announced in a blog post that he had secured the rights to Mewgenics (unhyphenated) from Team Meat and that the project would be developed with video game designer Tyler Glaiel, McMillen's collaborator from The End Is Nigh.Eurogamer reported that the game's design would undergo a complete overhaul, with an anticipated release date several years away.
+While McMillen had been working on The Legend of Bum-bo, the final expansion for The Binding of Isaac: Rebirth called Repentance and the physical card game Tapeworm, Glaiel prototyped several gameplay variants for the rebooted Mewgenics.
 The genres Glaiel tested included brawler and real-time strategy, though he found them to be too chaotic.
 In early 2020, a turn-based tactical role-playing prototype moved forward as the game's design.
+The game was built upon an engine developed by Glaiel in 2010, which was previously utilized for development of The End Is Nigh and capable of importing assets created in Adobe Flash.

-In October 2022, the official Steam page for Mewgenics was launched, touting it as a turn-based roguelike legacy game, with a tentative release date of 2024.
-The game was previewed by journalist Russ Frushtick of Polygon on Halloween 2022, detailing his playthrough, as well as McMillen and Glaiel's account of the game's development history.
+In October 2022, the official Steam page for Mewgenics was launched promoting it as a turn-based roguelike legacy game.
+In April 2025, with most of the content for Mewgenics completed, developers released an official trailer blending live-action performances and in-game content.
+During the 2025 PC Gaming Show, its release date was announced, set for February 10, 2026.
+During September 2025 announcement, McMillen confirmed that all the major content for Mewgenics had been completed and showcased the first longform gameplay video.